dogu-team/dogu/README.md

 - Jenkins (Not yet supported)
 - Github Action (Not yet supported)

+## Why Dogu?

+Building and maintaining infrastructure components such as Appium, OpenSTF, Jenkins, and Grafana for test automation requires significant time and effort.
+However, Dogu streamlines this process by providing an integrated platform for these infrastructures, allowing you to concentrate on test automation itself.
+Moreover, Dogu offers seamless integration with test scripts and frameworks, eliminating the need to develop infrastructure-related tasks such as parallel test execution and data transfer for test reporting.

 ## Start With Self-Hosted

 Set up Dogu on your own server.
 See [Guide setting up Dogu with self-hosted](https://docs.dogutech.io/get-started/installation/self-hosted/)